 Most people want their pet by their side as much as possible.
-But occasionally, pet owners need to leave their dog or cat for longer than usual – for example to attend an event that starts in the afternoon and extends late into the evening.
+But occasionally, pet owners need to leave their dog or cat for longer than usual – for example to attend an all-day event or something that runs late into the evening.

-When that happens, pets can get lonely or anxious, so it’s important to plan ahead for their comfort and safety.
-Below are tips to help pets and pet parents through these tough times.
+When that happens, pets can get lonely or anxious.
+It’s important to plan ahead for their comfort and safety, and to be a good neighbor if you share walls with anyone else.

-(And we hope this goes without saying, but of course if you’ll be away more than 6-8 hours, or you might not get home when expected, be sure to make care arrangements like boarding your pet or hiring a pet sitter.
-Talk with your vet if you need advice!)
+We hope this goes without saying, but of course if you’ll be away more than 6-8 hours, or you might not get home when expected, be sure to make care arrangements like boarding your pet or hiring a pet sitter.
+Talk with your vet if you need advice!

 Close off rooms where pets can get into trouble or cause damage while you’re away.
 If your dog is kennel- or crate-trained, consider putting them in their “safe zone” while you’re gone.